I have to confess that for years I avoided making a paella, ever since I read in one cookery book that one of the ingredients was a 'singing bird'.

-This recipe is from Delia' Smith's One is Fun Serves 1
+This recipe is from Delia's Frugal Food.
+Serves 1

 Now add the chorizo, but don't stir or the rice will break and go sticky.
 Just push the pieces in with a skewer.
 Now add another 4 fl oz (110 ml) of stock and let it simmer as before just shaking the pan now and then.

 Meanwhile measure out the peas and rinse them under a hot running tap for a minute to defrost them.
 Now sprinkle the peas and the peeled prawns, plus the prawns still in their shells, over the surface of the paella.
 Add one more fluid ounce of stock and carry on cooking for a further 5-10 minutes for the prawns and peas to heat through (still shaking the pan from time to time).
 You can turn the heat up a bit at this stage to accelerate the process – but no stirring!
 As soon as they are hot, you can incorporate them gently into the rest of the ingredients.

 Then serve the paella on a warmed, deep soup plate and drink some chilled Spanish white wine with it.